koka-ts/koka-stack/packages/koka-ddd/README.md

-# koka-store - Domain Modeling with Effects
+# koka-ddd - Domain Modeling with Effects

 **Warning: This library is in early development and may change significantly.
 Do not use in production yet.**